-Highlights of the coming season include a major series of concerts with the Philharmonia Orchestra devoted to the music of Dvořák, Suk and Janáček, which will be presented at the Royal Festival Hall in London and elsewhere in the UK; and debuts with Los Angeles Philharmonic, Vienna Radio Symphony Orchestra, Russian National Orchestra, Baltimore Symphony Orchestra, Montreal Symphony Orchestra, Netherlands Radio Philharmonic, the Oslo Philharmonic Orchestra and Finnish National Opera (Jenůfa).
+Recent highlights included Bohemian Legends, a major series with the Philharmonia Orchestra devoted to the music of Dvořák, Suk and Janáček, and débuts with the Los Angeles Philharmonic, Vienna Radio Symphony, Russian National Orchestra, Baltimore Symphony, Netherlands Radio Philharmonic and Finnish National Opera (Jenůfa).

-In the field of opera, Jakub Hrůša made his Glyndebourne Festival and Tour debuts in 2008 conducting Carmen, followed by Don Giovanni (Festival and Tour 2010), The Turn of the Screw (Festival 2011), La bohème (Tour 2011) and Rusalka (Tour 2012).
-He has also led productions for Royal Danish Opera (Boris Godunov) and Prague National Theatre (The Cunning Little Vixen; Rusalka).
+In the field of opera, he has been a regular guest with the Glyndebourne Festival and Tour since his début in 2008, conducting Carmen, The Turn of the Screw, Don Giovanni, La bohème and Rusalka, and serving as Music Director of Glyndebourne On Tour (2010–12).
+Elsewhere he has led productions for Royal Danish Opera (Boris Godunov) and Prague National Theatre (The Cunning Little Vixen; Rusalka).

-As a recording artist, he has released six discs for Supraphon including a critically-acclaimed live recording of Smetana’s Má vlast from the Prague Spring Festival in 2010.
-Other recordings include the Tchaikovsky and Bruch violin concertos with Nicola Benedetti and the Czech Philharmonic for Universal and, more recently, a live recording of Berlioz’s Symphonie fantastique with Tokyo Metropolitan Symphony Orchestra for Octavia Records in Japan.
+As a recording artist, he has released six discs for Supraphon including a critically acclaimed live recording of Smetana’s Má vlast from the Prague Spring Festival.
+Other recordings include the Tchaikovsky and Bruch violin concertos with Nicola Benedetti and the Czech Philharmonic (Universal), and live recordings of Berlioz’s Symphonie fantastique and Strauss’s Eine Alpensinfonie with TMSO (Octavia Records).

-Jakub Hrůša studied conducting at the Academy of Performing Arts in Prague where his teachers included Jiří Bělohlávek.
+Originally from Brno, Jakub Hrůša studied conducting at the Academy of Performing Arts in Prague, where he now lives with his wife and daughter.
 He is currently President of the International Martinů Circle.